saumyadixit3006/Opportuna/README.md

 # 🖥️ Command-Line Menu

-The project is intentionally command-line based because the submission is supposed to be executable through the terminal.
+OPPORTUNA is intentionally command-line based so that it can be executed directly through the terminal.

-The main menu looks like:
+The main menu contains:

 ```text
 1. View opportunities